-- Train workers to ensure that hazardous materials are stored, transported and used in a way that protects the environment.
+- Train workers to ensure that hazardous materials are stored, transported and used in a way that protects the environment. - Store hazardous materials in an area that will adequately contain spills, and avoid runoff washing materials into watercourses.

 Water habitats are at particular risk from materials such as fuel, oil and bitumen products.
-(Photo Dept Agriculture)
+(Photo DAFWA)

-- Store hazardous materials in an area that will adequately contain spills, and avoid runoff washing materials into watercourses. - Prepare for emergencies involving hazardous materials. - Report any spills that occur. - Clean up spills and dispose of materials at approved disposal sites. - Take special precautions to avoid spills when working over or next to watercourses or wetlands. - On discovery of pre-existing ground contamination at a worksite, cease activity at that location and obtain specialist advice on a course of action.
+- Prepare for emergencies involving hazardous materials. - Report any spills that occur. - Clean up spills and dispose of materials at approved disposal sites. - Take special precautions to avoid spills when working over or next to watercourses or wetlands. - On discovery of pre-existing ground contamination at a worksite, cease activity at that location and obtain specialist advice on a course of action.

-Department of Industry & Resources Department of Environment Department of Health
+Department of Mines and Petroleum Department of Environment and Conservation Department of Health WA